mayerrobert/jmurmel/README.md

 **Optional: building from source**

+Pre-requisites: JDK8 or higher (8..22-ea is being tested), optionally: maven

-Clone the repo and build using maven:
+Clone the repo and build using maven
+(this will use the maven wrapper included in the repo, a local maven installation is not required):

     C:\> git clone https://github.com/mayerrobert/jmurmel.git
     ...
     C:\> cd jmurmel
-    C:\jmurmel> mvn package
+    C:\jmurmel> mvnw package

 The resulting jar will end up in `lambda\target\jmurmel.jar`